Dasian/zbomber/README.md

 # DISCLAIMER
 FOR EDUCATIONAL PURPOSES ONLY!!!
 IF U ABUSE THIS I'M NOT RESPONSIBLE!
 > plz don't go after me

 # zbomber
 Create and order an army of bots to do your bidding in zoom meetings.
+Takes advantage of the "join from your browser" feature.
+New selenium browser instances allow for multiple, independent zoom sessions.

 ## Current Functionality
 - Join/Leave Meetings
 - Send/Spam Messages